Mathias-SantAnna/Portfolio/README.md

 - A tech blog where I can share what I'm learning (and occasionally rant about semicolons)
 - A dark mode for late-night browsing (and to be kind to vampire recruiters)
-- Project filters for those who want to see specific types of work
+- Use a API to play music in the background (early 2000 vibes)
 - Testimonials from people who think I'm awesome (my mom will be first in line)
-- Some subtle animations that won't make your device burst into flames
+- Use React to make subtle animations that won't make your device burst into flames

 ## 👋 About This Mathias Guy

 Hi!
 I'm Mathias Sant'Anna, a developer who understands both balance sheets and stylesheets.
 I spent years in financial operations before making the leap to tech, which means I build solutions with both the user AND the business in mind.

-When I'm not coding, you might find me playing with my babies, trying to explain Brazilian jokes in English (they rarely translate well), or adding to my collection of many kids toys.
+When I'm not coding, you might find me playing with babies, trying to juggle between studies, washing clothes or changing nappies, and playing Fifa (rarely nowadays 😅).
 Working with me means getting someone who takes the work seriously—but never forgets to have fun along the way!

 ## 📜 Legal Bits